-Dockerized PHP application to resize and crop images on the fly.
+Dockerized application to resize and crop images on the fly.
 Get optimised images with MozJPEG, WebP or PNG using ImageMagick, with an efficient caching system.

 Here are the app options you can configure with the config/parameters.yml these options operate at runtime, you don’t need to rebuild the container or restart any service, all requests1 will check this config.